xyongLu/CMSA/README.md

 # CMSA
-The full code will be made public after the manuscript is accepted.
+The complete code will be made publicly available after the manuscript is accepted.